 CV/Resume - upload an updated CV, outlining your education, qualifications, and work experience.

 Medical Exam - if you intend to work in healthcare, with children, or in certain other roles, you may need to submit a medical exam.
 This web page has more info.
 If you don't intend to work in these fields, you don't need a medical check to apply for the IEC.

 Police Certificates - you must obtain police certificates from all countries that you've lived in for more than 6 months since the age of 18, including the UK.
 For example, I lived in France for a year, so I had to obtain a police check from the UK and France.
 Use this web page to find info on how to get police checks from different countries.
 Some checks are free (such as France), some are not.
 For the UK, apply to ACRO online or via post.
 The fee is either £45/£80, for 10 day/2 day service.

 Step 7: Pay and submit!

 When your work permit application is complete, it's now time to pay and submit.
-The application fee is $250 CAD - The IEC participation fee is $150 CAD, and the Working Holiday permit holder fee is another $100 CAD.
+The total application fee is $253 CAD.
+The IEC participation fee is $153 CAD, and the Working Holiday permit holder fee is another $100 CAD.
 If you need to give biometrics (more on this on Step 8), you will also need to pay the $85 Biometric fee when you pay your IEC participation fee.
-You can pay via Visa or Mastercard online.
+You can pay via Visa or Mastercard online through your IRCC account.
 Find more info here.